 Palm Beach is a laid back place where surfers can enjoy the waves while others may relax on the golden beaches.

-It is also a foodie’s dream, with plenty of eating options to choose and other recreational activities on offer that will keep both singletons and families highly entertained.
+It is also a foodie’s dream, with plenty of eating options to choose from and other recreational activities on offer that will keep both singletons and families highly entertained.
 Fine dining facilities are in plentiful supply, with eateries such as Balboa Italian, Barefoot Barista and the Collective Palm Beach topping the charts.

 Palm Beach is only 11 km north of the New South Wales border, which means it’s a little over an hour’s drive from the city centre with central Brisbane just 85km north of Palm Beach.